jina-ai/jina/docs/get-started/migrate.md

 ## Simple changes at a glance

-Many of the changes introduced in Jina 3 are easy to incorporate into a Jina 2 Codebase.
+Many of the changes introduced in Jina 3 are easy to incorporate from a Jina 2 codebase.
-The modifications in the following table should, in most instances, be safe to perform without further thought or effort.
+The modifications in the following table should, in most cases, be safe to perform without further thought or effort.

 | Jina 2                            | Jina 3              |